-The holder of Warrants considering to convert their Warrants are advised to consult a professional adviser and in any event thoroughly calculate the Exercise Ratio.
-In order to do so, the holder of Warrants should calculate the Average Monthly Price first.
-The Average Monthly Price does not relate to the preceding calendar month as a whole, but to the preceding twenty business days.
-The Average Monthly Price can only be calculated accurately by taking the sum of the last twenty available Euronext closing prices of the Ordinary and dividing that number by twenty.
-The Euronext closing prices of the Ordinary Shares should be obtained from the Euronext webpage displaying the details of DSCO's Shares.
-The DSCO website provides for a direct link to this webpage, and alternatively investors can find it by typing in 'DSCO' on the Euronext website (www.euronext.com).
-Note that the Average Monthly Price relates to the Ordinary Shares and not the Warrants itself.
+The Share Price Hurdle can only be calculated accurately by taking 30 consecutive trading days' available Euronext closing prices of the Ordinary Shares and determining whether on 15 of those 30 trading days the relevant Share Price Hurdle is reached.
+The Euronext closing prices of the Ordinary Shares should be obtained from the Euronext webpage displaying the details of the Company's Shares.
+Investors can find it by typing in 'DSCT2' in the search function on the Euronext website (www.euronext.com).
+Note that the Share Price Hurdle relates to the Ordinary Shares and not the Warrants itself.

-The Average Monthly Price should not be calculated by using the average monthly price displayed automatically on certain websites, as that data tends to relate to the last full month rather than the last twenty business days.
+The Share Price Hurdle should not be calculated by using the closing price displayed automatically on certain websites, as that data tends to relate to the last full month rather than 15 trading days.